CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 _So it looks like our team indeed has identified here some more pivotal axis:

-... the notion of "Legal Agent" capacity and status for certain type of AI-AAS like the Inventor-AI, subject to proper engineering ;
+... a notion of "Legal Agent" capacity and status for certain type of AI-AAS like the Inventor-AI, subject to proper engineering ;

 ... and - beyond PID-AAS - the notion, degree, & modalities of "intent" and "control" among interactions between AI-AAS and NPIs and AI-AAS-NPIs combined (extended, augmented, enhanced) ;